 Another all-time great in Blackhawks’ history, Jeremy Roenick, made his NHL debut on Oct.
 6, 1988.
 He did not pick up a point in a 2-2 tie versus the Rangers.

 Exactly eight years after scoring his first goal, on Oct.
 6, 1990, Larmer became just the fourth player in team history to score 300 goals in a Blackhawks’ sweater.
 His two goals and an assist came in a 5-2 victory over the rival Blues in St. Louis.
-He scored 406 goals during his time with Chicago, which is the third-most in team history behind Bobby Hull and Stan Mikita.
+He scored 406 goals with Chicago, which is the third-most in team history behind Bobby Hull and Stan Mikita.

 Odds & Ends

-Mike Bossy scored the 25th hat trick of his career and had an assist, on Oct.
+Mike Bossy scored the 25th hat trick of his career and had an assist on Oct.
 6, 1983, in a 7-4 win at the Canadiens.
 Bryan Trottier had a goal and three assists on the night as well.

 On this same night, Peter McNab scored a goal in the Bruins’ 9-3 victory over the Nordiques.
 He became just the seventh player in franchise history to score 250 goals for the team.

 The Oilers named Kelly Buchberger team captain on Oct.
 6, 1996.
 He was the ninth captain in team history since they joined the NHL in 1979.
-He wore the “C” on his sweater for the next four seasons before he is selected by the Thrashers in the 1999 NHL Expansion Draft and became their captain.
+He wore the “C” on his sweater for the next four seasons before being selected by the Thrashers in the 1999 NHL Expansion Draft and became their captain.

 On Oct.
 6, 2001, goaltender Roman Turek recorded his second consecutive shutout, and 17th of his career, in the Flames’ 4-0 win against the visiting Blackhawks.
 The victory made the Flames just the fifth team in NHL history to open a season with consecutive shutouts.

 On that same night, the Oilers retired Jari Kurri’s No. 17.
-In his 10 seasons with in Edmonton, he scored 474 and 1,043 points in 754 games.
+In his 10 seasons in Edmonton, he scored 474 and 1,043 points in 754 games.
 He was a member of all five of the franchise’s five Stanley Cup championships.

 Also, on Oct.
 6, 2001, Michigan State hosted Michigan for an outdoor game at Spartan Stadium.
 A total of 74,544 fans packed Michigan State’s football stadium for the tilt between the bitter rivals.
 The massive crowd set the world record, at the time, for the largest ever at a hockey game.
 The game ended in a 3-3 tie with Mike Cammalleri scoring two goals for Michigan and Duncan Keith lighting the lamp for Michigan State.